poiyomi/PoiyomiDocs/blog/2025-07-24-light-volumes/2025-07-24-light-volumes.md

 - Probe coefficients are stored in an array accessed by the CPU, volume coefficients are stored in a 3D texture accessed by the GPU.
 - Probes light meshes per-renderer based on an anchor sample position.
 Volumes light meshes per-pixel based on world-space position samples.

+### Goodbye

+I haven't touched on a fraction of the cool stuff VRCLV does, and I'm tempted to make a tutorial or something on how to set up LV and use them in place of Unity's traditional lightmapping.
+Let me know what you think!